Rolls-Royce and Electrical Submersible Pumps (ESP) ?

 - Sustained revenue streams

 Can the same principle be applied in the ESP business?
-Yes it can and it is not that complex.
-This what needs to be done in order apply it:
+Yes, it can and it is not that complex.
+This what needs to be done in order to apply it:

 - Introducing asymmetric rewards, whereby reward is higher than punishment, will ensure that there is a great incentive for ESP owners to achieve the highest possible run life, but in the same time enough “stick” not to take unjustifiable risks.

-- Providing the most accurate data and expected reservoir behavior for the design stage is crucial and beneficial to both, operators and service providers.
+- Providing the most accurate data and expected reservoir behaviour for the design stage is crucial and beneficial to both, operators and service providers.